getjared/rude/docs.md

 1. tile: main window on the left, stack on the right

 the layout respects the workspace-specific main_window_ratio for sizing windows.

+## lazy loading of workspaces

+rude implements lazy loading of workspaces:

+- workspaces are only initialized when they are first accessed.
+- this reduces memory usage and startup time, especially for users who don't frequently use all available workspaces.
+- the `init_workspace` function is called on-demand to set up a new workspace.

+## pointer warping

+rude includes a pointer warping feature:

+- the mouse pointer is automatically centered on a window in two scenarios:
+  1. when a new window is created
+  2. when switching to a different workspace
+- the `should_warp_pointer` flag controls when pointer warping occurs